-The cyber security field has faced something of an image problem for a long while, in that the difference between the reality and perception by the majority is an ever-widening gulf.
-This is a serious issue, because it leads to a false idea of what CS is, what it does, and what it can and cannot do.
+The information security field has faced something of an image problem for a long while, in that the difference between the reality and perception by the majority is an ever-widening gulf.
+This is a serious issue, because it leads to a false idea of what InfoSec is, what it does, and what it can and cannot do.

 Common misconceptions become used as an apparently solid basis for further arguments.
 For example, Brian Orend’s 2013 The Morality of War (2nd ed), dedicates half a chapter to cyber warfare.
 In that section, Orend confidently asserts:

 Experts in the field talk repeatedly of “the attribution problem,” noting how cyber-attacks – especially those suspected to be linked, in some way, with China – go out of their way to hide their tracks and conceal the ultimate source of the strike… I would want to point out, as mentioned above, that that eventually – and rather quickly, actually – the cyber-community seems to have been able to come up with pretty reliable attributions thus far.
 Is cyber-strike attribution really so different from, and so much more difficult than, say, the investigations which went into determining who was responsible for the 9/11 attacks (i.e. al-Qaeda), and how the then-government of Afghanistan was complicit in them as well?[i]